Agoric/documentation/main/getting-started/ertp-introduction.md

   asset holders.
 It is the only `issuer` that can operate on them.

 ## Amounts
 *Amounts* describe digital assets without having any value of their own.
-Anyone can make one, and they can be sent to anyone.
+Anyone can make one, and they can be sent freely to anyone since they convey no underlying value.
 They have two parts:
 - **Brand**: An unforgeable object identity for the digital asset's kind, such as an object that represents Quatloos.
 - **Value**: How much/many of the asset.
 Fungible `values` are natural